manateelazycat/cloel/README.md

 Below are the API details, replace `app` with your application name:

 Elisp API:
-- `cloel-register-app`: Register an application, requires input of the application name and the path to the Clojure code, using `app` as an example for the application name
+- `cloel-register-app`: Register an application.
+You need to input the application name, application directory, alias, and clj-type.
+The alias can be either `clojure` or `bb`.
 - `cloel-app-start/stop/restart-process`: Manage the Clojure process
 - `cloel-app-send-message`: Elisp asynchronously sends messages to Clojure
 - `cloel-app-call-async`: Elisp asynchronously calls Clojure functions